Supercorrelated decay in a quasiperiodic nonlinear waveguide: From Markovian to non-Markovian transitions: The transition from Markovian to non-Markovian dynamics

 \subsection{Supercorrelated decay in two-photon subspace}

 Through the above analysis, we have gained a clear understanding of the waveguide's modes and characteristics.
 Building upon this foundation, we consider the coupling of two two-level emitters to the waveguide, as described by the Hamiltonian in Eq.~\eqref{H_total}~\cite{Wang22020,Talukdar2022}.

-We consider the case where the emitters are resonant with the bound states of the waveguide, i.e., we take \( 2\omega_e < 2\omega_c - 4J \) (below the scattering band).
-In this scenario, we need to distinguish between two different cases for further discussion.

-When \( \lambda = 0 \), the system reduces to the case described in Ref.~\cite{Wang22020}.
-In this situation, the wave function exhibits an extended state (\(\mathcal{F}_d=1 \)), spreading across the entire waveguide.
-Since the two photons are bound together and move as a pair within the chain, the radiation is strongly suppressed when a single emitter (\( N = 1 \)) couples to the waveguide, resulting in only a small residual decay, as indicated by the red (blue) dotted line lines in Fig.~\ref{fig7m}(a).
-In contrast, when two emitters (\(N = 2\)) couple to the waveguide, the energy curves exhibits an exponentially supercorrelated decay pattern, as indicated by the solid red (blue) lines in Fig.~\ref{fig7m}(a).
+For convenience, we label $\Delta_e = \omega_c-\omega_e$.